KosinskiLab/mosaic/docs/tutorial/installation.rst

   - Windows 10+ (not tested but principally supported)
 - **Hardware**:

-  - Standard consumer laptops (8GB+ RAM recommended)
+  - Standard consumer laptops (8GB RAM recommended)
   - NVIDIA GPU with CUDA support required for: membrane segmentation, template matching and molecular dynamics simulations (oldest model tested: RTX 3090)

 .. note::
-   macOS Users: Due to compatibility issues, some functions (edge length-based remeshing and certain parametrizations) have reduced performance compared to Linux systems.
+   macOS Users: Due to compatibility issues, some functions (edge length-based remeshing and certain parametrizations) have reduced performance compared to Linux systems, but yield the same output.

 Installation